Disappearance of Phoenix Coldon

 On December 18, 2011, 23-year-old Phoenix Coldon left her family home in Spanish Lake, Missouri and disappeared.
 Her parents have raised criticism about the conduct of local law enforcement, and spent their money and time following leads.

 Biography

-Phoenix Coldon is the daughter of Goldia and Lawrence Coldon.
-Coldon was born in California as Phoenix Reeves and raised there until the family moved for her father's job to Missouri, where she was adopted by Lawrence Coldon.
+Phoenix Coldon is the adoptive daughter of Goldia and Lawrence Coldon.
+Coldon was born in California as Phoenix Reeves and raised there until the family moved for her adoptive father's job to Missouri, where she was formally adopted by Lawrence Coldon.
 Phoenix was mostly home-schooled and played a variety of musical instruments and was the local junior fencing champion.